 At a high level, blockchain is essentially about liberating data from a central, consolidated server and enabling secure, reliable peer-to-peer transactions that improve efficiency while reducing costs for all parties.
 This is the decentralization concept in a nutshell.
 While Bitcoin is the most well-known application of blockchain to date, it’s just the tip of the iceberg.
 Blockchain can, will and already does enable far more than just cryptocurrencies and it’s approaching the stage of mass awareness and growing adoption, much like the internet in the early 1990s.

 Think of it as an unchangeable, secure network of decentralized computers that can facilitate countless types of transactions.
-It’s a news platform with blockchain underpinnings – but for consumers, the content will still be consumed on the mobile web or an app.
+It’s a new platform with blockchain underpinnings – but for consumers, the content will still be consumed on the mobile web or an app.

 Journalism will be one of the first, truly consumer-facing applications of blockchain technology.
-Civil’s model will introduce the power of blockchain technology to a much broader, consumer-centric audience – marking one of (if not the) first consumer-focused applications of the blockchain.
+Civil’s model will introduce the power of blockchain technology to a much broader, the consumer-centric audience – marking one of (if not the) first consumer-focused applications of the blockchain.

 How can such blockchain startups change the way journalism works?
 Can they benefit the entire ecosystem?